 In this scenario, India’s urban mobility challenges rattle many warning signs and needs intervention.
 Though private motor vehicle population surges and is supported by government expenditure, 75% of urban Indian trips are still made via sustainable modes such as walking, cycling, and public transport.

 A realisation that is helping the Indian government rework its approach to transportation.
-Herein, ITDP India Programme’s expertise in the sustainable mobility sector has reckoned it to be a guiding voice in shaping India’s sustainable tomorrow.
+Herein, our expertise in the sustainable mobility sector has reckoned it to be a guiding voice in shaping India’s sustainable tomorrow.

 Women Move to their Own Beat